aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>7</sup>&nbsp;In the first month, which is the month Nisan, in the twelfth year of king Aḥashverosh, they cast <em>pur</em>, that is, the lot, before Haman from day to day, and from month to month, to the twelfth month, which is the month Adar.
+ <sup>7</sup>&nbsp;In the first month, which is the month Nisan, in the twelfth year of king Aḥashverosh, they cast <em>pur</em>, that is, the lot, before Hâman from day to day, and from month to month, to the twelfth month, which is the month Adar.
 </div></td> </tr>